-Grace Taylor is an associate in Armstrong Teasdale’s Corporate Services practice group with a focus on tax, employee benefits and estate planning.
+Grace Taylor is an associate in Armstrong Teasdale’s Corporate Services practice group who advises clients on a range of corporate matters including tax, contracts and corporate governance.

 Prior to joining the firm as an attorney, Grace worked for Armstrong Teasdale as a law clerk.
 She gained valuable experience representing clients in tax controversies before the IRS while at the Washington University Low Income Taxpayer Clinic.
 Grace was also a judicial extern to the Hon.
 Martha L. Walters, Chief Justice of the Oregon Supreme Court.